kiecphrase/bingeit/README.md

-# bingeit
+# Binge It!!!!

- How long will it take to watch a show?
-How quick do you want to watch it??
+## How long will it take to watch a show?

+## How quick do you want to watch it??